Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Final conference on Antarctic Treaty".</h2 head><h3 quote align='center'>"On this day in 1959 a final conference on the Antarctic Treaty convened in Washington, D.C., and, after six weeks of negotiations, the treaty was signed by 12 countries, preserving the continent for free scientific study.".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"Marie-Antoinette guillotined".</h2 head><h3 quote align='center'>"After the French Revolution began, Marie-Antoinette, queen consort of Louis XVI, was targeted by agitators who, enraged by her extravagance and attempts to save the monarchy, ultimately guillotined her on this day in 1793.".</h3 quote></h3 OTD